-As mentioned in Section 2.1, Cape Hatteras NS has proposed an expanded shoulder or off-road facility along the length of Lighthouse Bay Drive, from NC 12 to Bodie Island Lighthouse Historic District.
-This trail would improve bicycle and pedestrian access to the lighthouse from NC 12, Coquina Beach, and Bodie Island lighthouse historic district.
-The trail would be approximately one mile long and although it may be too far for some pedestrian traffic, bicycle access between the sites would be feasible for most visitors.
-In addition, the Dike Trail currently connects to NC 12 but does not provide a direct, safe connection to Coquina Beach or the proposed Lighthouse Bay Drive facility.
-Although an extension of the trail to Lighthouse Bay Drive along NC 12 would serve a recreational purpose, the Dike Trail does provide access to a remote area of the island that is otherwise not accessible and an extension could provide a safer pedestrian link than the Lighthouse Bay Drive facility to nearby sites such as Coquina Beach and the relocated U.S. Coast Guard buildings.
+As mentioned in Section 2.1, Cape Hatteras NS has proposed an expanded shoulder or off-road facility along the length of Lighthouse Bay Drive (RIP Route #0202), from NC 12 to the Bodie Island Lighthouse Historic District.
+This trail would improve bicycle and pedestrian access to the lighthouse from NC 12 and Coquina Beach.
+The trail would be approximately one mile long and although it may be too far for some pedestrians, bicycle access between the sites would be feasible for most visitors.
+In addition, the Dike Trail currently connects to NC 12 but does not provide a direct, safe connection to Coquina Beach or the proposed Lighthouse Bay Drive (RIP Route #0202) facility.
+Although an extension of the trail to Lighthouse Bay Drive (RIP Route #0202) along NC 12 would serve a recreational purpose, the Dike Trail does provide access to a remote area of the island that is otherwise not accessible and an extension could provide a safer pedestrian link than the Lighthouse Bay Drive (RIP Route #0202) facility to nearby sites such as Coquina Beach and the relocated U.S. Coast Guard buildings.